by Katie Brazerol

 As providers, it’s important to teach children about the world around us.
 However, it is not always realistic for us to think that all children will feel icy cold snow, step in the ocean, or experience a jungle safari.
 That means it’s up to providers to give children a taste of the elements and experience cultures outside of their own.
 One great (and fairly inexpensive!) way to do this is to raid the fabric aisle at your local craft store.

-During my session at the NAEYC conference, the presenter placed a long section of fabric on the floor, similar to what is pictured here.
+During one of my sessions at a National Association for the Education of Young Children (NAEYC) conference, the presenter (from the Wolf Trap Foundation for Performing Arts) placed a long section of fabric on the floor, similar to what is pictured here.
 She asked all participants to gather around the outside of the fabric.
 Then, she began to engage us in some patterning identification.
 “Place your left hand on a fish that has red stripes.
 Place your right hand on a fish that has yellow on it.”
 The great thing about a patterned fabric is that the pictures repeat, so there are enough pictures for everyone to locate the specified items.
 You can buy as many yards required for the size of your group!
 As a bonus, the presenter even spritzed our backs with water to show us how mist from the sea might feel while we were kneeling over the water.
 (That may be the closest some children ever come to feeling it.)

 Next, the presenter had us lift the fabric like a parachute.
 We raised the water over our heads and low to the ground, and we created fast and slow waves.
 Then, she threw laminated cardboard fish onto the water and challenged us to keep them on while bouncing the fabric up and down.